 Completion of the PhD in Health Services Research and Policy will require:

-- A minimum of 48 quarter credit hours beyond the master's degree as prescribed by the program's curriculum;
+- A minimum of 90 quarter credit hours (21 credits from master's degree will be transferred over)

 - Passing the doctoral comprehensive examination;

 - Completing a research dissertation of publishable quality; and

 - Passing the final dissertation defense.